Updated: Jan 31

-A compelling presentation takes the audience on a fascinating journey from where they are now to your ultimate destination—your presentation objective.
+A compelling presentation begins with a clear objective.
+It takes the audience on a fascinating journey from where they are now to your ultimate destination—your presentation objective.
 Your objective identifies what you want to accomplish with your presentation in one or two sentences.
 This is harder than you think.
 Too many presenters simply open a PowerPoint deck and start creating a presentation before they identify the objective.

 To help you create your objective, answer these questions before creating your presentation: